jeoooo/PROJECTDESTINY/README.md

 ```

-1. Execute pocketbase.exe from
+1. Execute pocketbase.exe from the root folder.

-2. run the pocketbase instance using the following command
+2. Run the pocketbase instance using the following command

 ```bash